lawrenz1337/cachify-minify/README.md

 ## Credits ##
 Hey, there!
 This module is made from combining [connect-cachify](https://www.npmjs.com/package/connect-cachify) and [node-minify](https://www.npmjs.com/package/node-minify)
 Its purpose is to create a minified package from input files and rebuild package everytime one of included files changes without app restart.
+It no longer supports caching of css files because ``node-minify`` minifies only JS files.
 I hope you'll like it :)

 ## Installation ##